 - Tongue Trauma: While at Sugarcube Corner, Pinkie licks some batter off a mixer, only to get her tongue stuck in there when Mrs. Cake bursts into the room to bring up the lack of cupcakes for the schoolhouse, and having to painfully pull it out.

 - Troubled Fetal Position: After being nearly eaten by Mr. Tortoise-Snap and covered in saliva, Spike is briefly seen curled in the fetal position and rocking back and forth on his tail.

 - Turtle Power: Mr. Tortoise-Snap is large enough to have several trees and hillocks on top of his shell, and can eat a whole apple tree after uprooting it with its prehensile tongue.

 - Unwanted Assistance: Celestia and Luna try to help Equestria outside of the throne room by solving various "problems" in Ponyville, despite most of them being pretty simple or at least things the Mane Six could handle on their own.
-This is lampshaped by Rainbow when the princesses "help" them in the Cold Opening after they pretty much have it taken care of.
+This is lampshaded by Rainbow when the princesses "help" them in the Cold Opening after they pretty much have the situation taken care of.

 - Why Did It Have to Be Snakes?: Celestia is shown to be terrified of chickens.